A Beginner’s Guide to the New Google Search Console

 Performance panel now replaces the search analytics panel.

-New colour scheme is great and easy to read.
+The new colour scheme is great and easy to read.

 One of the best new features is that you can now compare filters.